Representations of multimeasures via multivalued Bartle-Dunford-Schwartz integral: -multimeasures and their R dstr o m embeddings

 \section{$d_H$-multimeasures and their R{\aa}dstr\"{o}m embeddings}

 Throughout this section we assume that $X$ is a Banach space and we consider now the case of $d_H$-multimeasures.
-Let us recall that if a Banach space $X$ does not contain any isomorphic copy of $c_0$, then each $cb(X)$-valued multimeasure is a $d_H$-multimeasure (see \cite{jca2020}).
-Examples of $cb(c_0)$-valued measures that are not $d_H$-measures can be found in \cite[Example 3.6, Example 3.8]{mu21}.\\
+Let us recall that if a Banach space $X$ does not contain any isomorphic copy of $c_0$, then each $cb(X)$-valued multimeasure is a $d_H$-multimeasure (see \cite{jca2020,cdpms2018}).
+Examples of $cb(c_0)$-valued measures that are not $d_H$-measures can be found in \cite[Example 3.6, Example 3.8]{mu21}.
+When we write $\sum_{m=1}^na_mx_m'\in{span}{B_{X'}}$, we always mean that $x_m'\in{B_{X'}}$ and $a_m\in{\mathbb R}$, for every $m\leq{n}$.\\

 Let now $M,N:\vS\to{cb(X)}$ be two $d_H$-multimeasures.
 We remember that $\| s ( \cdot, M(E)) \|_{\infty} = \sup_{x' \in B_{X'}} |s(x',M(E))|$ and, according to (\ref{eq:Y}), we set $Y := \ell_{\infty} (B_{X'}) $.
 By \cite[Theorem 1]{mu}, for $\nu:=j \circ M, \, \kappa= j \circ N$ we have \begin{thm} If $M,N:\vS\to{cb(X)}$ are two $d_H$-multimeasures, then the following are equivalent: \begin{description} \item[RN$_j$)] There exists a bounded measurable function (measurable function) $\theta:\vO\to\R$ such that for all $E\in\vS$ and $y'\in \ell_{\infty}'(B_{X'})$